-David is an Associate Professor at the Institute for Social Research, Swinburne University.
+David is an Associate Professor with the University of South Australia and an Adjunct Associate Professor at Swinburne University.
+He is also the Director of the Upstream Project Australia.
 David has a strong record of research and development on issues associated with youth issues and youth policy and is internationally recognized for his work on homelessness and youth.
 He is the author and co-author of a number of significant reports on Youth Homelessness.
 David was the original founder of Youth Development Asutralia and he is the current Chair of the YDA Board.
 Over the past 10 years, David has served on a number of government advisory committees and taskforces – the Commonwealth Advisory Committee on Homelessness, the National SAAP Data and Research Advisory Committee, the National SAAP Information Services Committee, the JPET Needs Committee and the Victorian Integrated Data Project Committee.
 David was one of the NYC Commissioners in 2007/08.
-David is one of Asutralia’s leading researchers on homelessness and disadvantage.
+David is one of Australia’s leading researchers on homelessness and youth disadvantage.

-Dr May Lam has worked for the past 35 years in the education, employment and community sectors, with a focus since 1992 on policy, research and strategy for employment and social inclusion programs.
-She worked at the peak body Jobs Australia for 14 years in roles as Policy Manager and Deputy CEO.
-She has also worked at the National Employment Services Association, the Brotherhood of St Laurence, and Social Traders.
-In the UK she worked for Ingeus and on secondment to the Department of Work and Pensions.
-These roles have typically included research, public policy consultation, and advocacy.
-Some roles involved analysing and advising on government tenders, others involved development support for job-creation programs and social enterprises.
-That work history has generated a practical understanding of how government policy, program design, procurement and performance measurement relate to each other and are implemented, and the opportunities and obstacles this represents for the people who use and choose public services.
+Dr May Lam is the Strategy & Projects Leader at Jesuit Social Services.
+She was previously the Research Director at Marist180, a youth-focused not-for-profit organisation based in Western Sydney.
+She has worked for the past 35 years in the education, employment and community sectors on policy, research and strategy for employment and social inclusion programs.
+This included 14 years at the peak body Jobs Australia, where she was Policy Manager and Deputy CEO.
+Other roles were at the National Employment Services Association, the Brotherhood of St Laurence, and Social Traders and in the UK, Ingeus and the Department of Work and Pensions.
+These roles have typically focused on research with a practical outcome for policy, program design, procurement and social impact measurement.
 May served as Chair at Writers Victoria from 2013-2016.

-Michael Coffey is the Chief Executive Officer at Y Foundations.
-He began work with Y Foundations in 1988, and has since positioned himself as a leading national voice on the issue of youth homelessness.
+Michael Coffey is the Senior Manager Strategic Directions and Planning at Catholic Care (Diocese of Broken Bay).
+Prior to taking up this position he was the Chief Executive Officer at YFoundations for 15 years.
+He began work with YFoundations in 1988, and over 30 years has positioned himself as a leading national voice on the issue of youth homelessness.
 Michael holds a doctorate from the University of Technology, Sydney.
-Under Michael’s leadership, Y Foundations has developed into a great force promoting discussion and action on the issue of youth homelessness within New South Wales and Australia.
-Michael works closely with elected officials, policy experts, and Y Foundations’ members to foster education, cooperation, and action within the field.
-Michael is a member of the NSW Premiers Council on Homelessness, the current Chair of the National Coalition for Youth Housing and sits on the board of the New South Wales Council of Social Services (NCOSS).
+Under Michael’s leadership, YFoundations developed into a great force promoting discussion and action on the issue of youth homelessness within New South Wales and Australia.

-Adam is a Professor of Accounting at the Charles Sturt University in New South Wales.
+Adam Steen is a Professor of Practice at the Deakin University in Victoria and Adjunct Professor at the University of Adelaide.
 He has undertaken consultancy assignments for bodies such as the Commonwealth Government, World Bank, Government of Indonesia and other local and global organisations.
 After experience at a number of leading Australian and International Business Schools and the World Bank, Adam has served as a senior academic providing leadership in teaching, research and administration.
 His research has been published in leading international journals and is interdisciplinary in nature, applying Accounting and Finance-based methodologies to questions and issues in diverse areas including Corporate Governance, International Business, Tourism, Human Resource Management, Unemployment and Homelessness.
-He is an active member and Fellow of CPA Australia.
+He is head of the Academic Community of the Society of Trust and Estate Practitioners (STEP) and Fellow of CPA Australia.
 Adam has strong links with the business community in Australia but also a deep interest in issues of disadvantaged and what can be done to overcome disadvantage.